The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 D. To the complete or almost complete extermination of some animals.

-Show X slide of the presentation "Forest and man".
+Show X slide of the presentation "Forest and Man".
 Red Book.

-Show presentation "Prioksko-Terrasny Reserve".
+Screening of the presentation "Prioksko-Terrasny Reserve".

 U. Nature reserves have been created in the forest zone.
 You will learn about one of them by reading the presentation and the teacher’s story.